Help the horse that avoids the bridle

 - He has something going on inside his ears.
-Ticks love to live there.
+Aural plaques are sometimes bothersome, and ticks love to live there.

 - He has a cut or sore in his mouth.
 This can happen in the corners of his mouth where the bit rests, or maybe he has bitten his cheek or tongue.